 The coil resistance of the AC and DC relay for the same voltage is different.
 The resistance of the AC coil is less as compared to the DC coil.
-The AC relay/contactor coil offers reactance when AC supply is applied across it.
-The inductive reactance of the AC coil offers more impedance and thus it limit the current.
+The AC relay/contactor coil offers reactance when an AC supply is applied across it.
+The inductive reactance of the AC coil offers more impedance, and thus, it limits the current.

-The AC coil has fewer number of turns as compared to the DC coil.
+The AC coil has fewer turns than the DC coil.

-The AC coil draws high initial current due to low inductance when armature is open and once armature is closed it requires a shader ring to retain the armature at the cross over point to avoid chatter.
-Since alternating current decreases to zero every half-cycle , the relay armature tends to release magnetic energy in every half-cycle.
-This continual movement of the armature not only causes an audible “buzz,” but will cause the contacts to open and close as the armature moves.
+The AC coil draws high initial current due to low inductance when the armature is open, and once the armature is closed, it requires a shader ring to retain the armature at the cross-over point to avoid chatter.
+Since alternating current decreases to zero every half-cycle, the relay armature tends to release magnetic energy in every half-cycle.
+This continual movement of the armature not only causes an audible “buzz” but will cause the contacts to open and close as the armature moves.

 In order to operate a relay from AC, a shader ring or shader coil is placed on the top of the core.
-The magnetism developed in the the part of the core lags somewhat with the remainder of the core and, as result the phase displacement established between the magnetism of the part of the core and remainder of the core.
+The magnetism developed in the part of the core lags somewhat with the remainder of the core, and, as a result, the phase displacement is established between the magnetism of the part of the core and the remainder of the core.

-Thus, when the magnetic energy decrease to zero every half-cycle in unshaded region, the magnetic energy still present in the shaded region of the core and, when the magnetic energy decrease to zero in shaded portion of the core, the unshaded magnetic energy starts to increase.
-In this way, the core remains magnetized throughout the cycle and chattering problem is avoided.
+Thus, when the magnetic energy decreases to zero every half-cycle in the unshaded region, the magnetic energy is still present in the shaded region of the core, and when the magnetic energy decreases to zero in the shaded portion of the core, the unshaded magnetic energy starts to increase.
+In this way, the core remains magnetized throughout the cycle, and the chattering problem is avoided.

-The DC relay has more number of turns of thin wires and, it offers high resistance.
-The resistance of the DC coil is kept more than the AC coil.
-It is because the current drawn by DC coil is determined by the resistance of the coil.
-In case of DC the inductive reactance is zero.
+The DC relay has more turns of thin wires, and it offers high resistance.
+The resistance of the DC coil is kept more than that of the AC coil.
+This is because the resistance of the coil determines the current drawn by the DC coil.
+In the case of DC, the inductive reactance is zero.

 I = E/R